zaphB/freecad.optics_design_workbench/README.md

 ## Installation

-To make the Optics Design Workbench available in FreeCAD, install it using FreeCAD's built in add-on manager.
+To make the Optics Design Workbench available in FreeCAD, install it using FreeCAD's built in addon manager.

 To be able to use the workbench as a regular python module run